CodeSmile-0000011110110111/LunyScript-Plan/pages/Lifecycle Blocks.md

 	- Objects destroyed during a frame:
 		- OnDisable => runs immediately
 		- subsequent events => won't run (see "disabled state" for the remainder of the frame)
-		- OnDestroy => deferred to end of frame (after "last" event, currently: OnLateUpdate)
+		- OnDestroy => deferred to end of frame (after "last" event, currently after OnLateUpdate)
 	- Objects disabled during a frame:
 		- OnDisable => runs immediately
 		- subsequent events => won't run